BlenderBoi/Tool_Pie_Menu/README.md

 # Tool_Pie_Menu

-Add A Pie Menu when You Press Space bar for you to Switch the Tools Easily
+Add A Pie Menu that overwrites your Space bar with tool pie to help switching tools easily

 This addon is made based on BlenderBoi's Preferences